zerob13/MotoXTools/README.md

 ## Need to know

-This APP are still in developing.Everything is broken now.
+This APP is still in developing.Everything is broken now.

+## Need to Do

+- [ ] Fake SIM info
+- [ ] LED Control